Overview/Home

 $ codex mcp add nexoraldns --url http://localhost:4774/mcp

 Real CLI add command, config stored in ~/.codex/config.toml.
-Then open Codex and type:
+Then open Codex:

 GitHub Copilot CLI